DashBlocks/docs/docs/development/extensions/introduction.md

 ### Local HTTP Server (recommended)

 However, if possible, you should use a local HTTP server that lets Dash fetch your extension from your computer.
 This speeds up the process because you don't have to select/paste the JavaScript code in Dash every time you make changes.
 There are a lot of options for installing one of these.
-If you have Python installed, you already have one:
+If you have Python installed, you already have one.
+Run it in your terminal:

 ```bash
 cd path/to/where/you/will/store/your/extensions